To receive APNs offline message notifications, complete the following steps:

 fetchCompletionHandler:(void (^)(UIBackgroundFetchResult result))completionHandler {

-// Parse the desc extension field.
+// Resolve the extension field `desc`.

 if ([userInfo[@"ext"] isEqualToString:@"jump to denny"]) {